If you are interested in pursuing an Honors in the Major Thesis (HITM) in the Department of Sociology, here are some initial steps to take.

 7. Contact those other members to determine if they are available and willing to serve.

-8. Before you can enroll with a professor officially or for credit you must submit your application and sign up with HITM.
+8. Before you can enroll with a professor officially or for credit you must submit your application and be approved for HITM.
 The application process includes filling out an HITM signature sheet for committee members to sign.
 This contains the following information:

 - Thesis title (this can change as the work evolves)